 Molding Top Talent, Attracting the Best

-The ideas, innovations and skills of Texas’ workforce propel companies to their next levels of success.
+The ideas, innovations and skills of Texas’ workforce propel companies to their next level of success.

 Texas is home to the nation’s second-largest workforce, and maintains a low unemployment rate.

 The Fastest Growing State in the U.S. for 10 Years

 Over 14 million strong, Texas’ civilian workforce is the second largest in the nation and continues to be the fastest growing.